seanradel2020/website/docs/life/about.md

 # About Me

 **I have many great hobbies outside of work.
 I enjoy cooking and take pleasure in wine tasting and exploring craft beers.
-Outdoor activities like hiking, fishing, surfing, and sailing, a skill I picked up in 2023, are among my favorite outdoor activiviesS.
+Hiking, fishing, surfing, and sailing, a skill I picked up in 2023, are among my favorite outdoor activivies.
 I've recently taken up golf, but my lifelong sports have been soccer and wrestling.
 I currently participate in intramural soccer at UMaine and plan to join adult leagues post-graduation.
 My connection to wrestling remains strong through my volunteer coaching at Kennebunk High School and practicing with the UMaine Wrestling Team.
 In 2022, I discovered a love for gardening, enjoying the fruits of my labor with fresh strawberries, carrots, tomatoes, and beautiful flowers.**

 ### Leadership